snowplow-incubator/data-product-accelerators/content/composable-cdp-with-predictive-ml-modeling/_index.md

 In approximately 1 working day (~6 working hours) you can achieve the following:
 - **Build a predictive model -** Build a machine learning model that can accurately predict conversion events using features collected from Snowplow's out-of-the-box modelled data
-- **Data activation -** With Hightouch connected to your rich user data, you can enable your marketing teams to effortlessly build new audiences and sync to their needed destinations
+- **Data activation -** With Census connected to your rich user data, you can enable your marketing teams to effortlessly build new audiences and sync to their needed destinations
-- **Next steps -** Productionalize your ML model and visualize ad campaign performance synced from your Hightouch audiences
+- **Next steps -** Productionalize your ML model and visualize ad campaign performance synced from your Census audiences

 {{<mermaid>}}
 gantt